 andmark achievements in nutrition research, including that which led to the discovery of essential nutrients and nutritional deficiencies, focused on specific foods and nutrients.
 Modern nutrition research recognizes the importance of dietary patterns: What, when, why, and how we eat?
 Advancing knowledge in this area calls for improved tools to capture dietary components and behaviors that drive these patterns.
 Nutrients are not consumed in isolation and may likely have interactive and synergistic effects in context of diet.
-Research within this Strategic Goal aims to illuminate how specific dietary patterns influence health outcomes in different ways among individuals, subgroups, and communities-toward determining effective strategies to create and sustain nutrition-related behaviors conducive to optimal health.
+Research within this Strategic Goal aims to illuminate

+Imagine a Future where dietary recommendations are customizable for individuals. how specific dietary patterns influence health outcomes in different ways among individuals, subgroups, and communities-toward determining effective strategies to create and sustain nutrition-related behaviors conducive to optimal health.
 One approach to achieve this goal could be to nest an innovative, multi-goal discovery science study within an NIH-funded cohort.